bhargavsaidasari/bhargavsaidasari.github.io/index.md

 Speech Tagging is an important task in Natural Language Processing and finds applications in Named Entity Recognition, Sentiment Analysis, Question Answering, and Word Sense Disambiguation.
 <br>

-This project builds a Speech Tagger utilizing a bigram Hidden Markov Model for training, Viterbi decoding for inference, deployed using AWS Lambda, and configured to use real-time requests from a web-app with REST API backend.
+This project builds a Speech Tagger utilizing a Bigram Hidden Markov Model for training, Viterbi decoding for inference, deployed using AWS Lambda, and configured to use real-time requests from a web-app with REST API backend.

 ---
 [Respiratory Rate Estimation using Kalman Filter]()